gyrostable/dynamic-rateprovider/README.md

 Dependencies are managed using foundry's system (and therefore are installed automatically on clone).

 Non-standard dependencies:
-- `lib/gyro-concentrated-lps-balv2/` - Ad-hoc interface for the ECLP under Balancer v2.
+- `lib/gyro-concentrated-lps-balv2/` - Ad-hoc interface for the ECLP under Balancer v2, and some related interfaces in the Gyro system required for the V2 variant.

+The code is formatted using `forge fmt`.

 ## Deployment & Operation